Alejandro Jodorowsky: Criticism and controversy

 When Jodorowsky's first feature film, Fando y Lis, premiered at the 1968 Acapulco Film Festival, the screening was controversial and erupted into a riot, due to its graphic content.
 Jodorowsky had to leave the theatre by sneaking outside to a waiting limousine, and when the crowd outside the theatre recognized him, the car was pelted with rocks.
 The following week, the film opened to sell-out crowds in Mexico City, but more fights broke out, and the film was banned by the Mexican government.
 Jodorowsky himself was nearly deported and the controversy provided a great deal of fodder for the Mexican newspapers.

 In regard to the making of El Topo, Jodorowsky allegedly stated in the early 1970s:

 In the documentary Jodorowsky's Dune, Jodorowsky states:

-As a result of these alleged statements, Jodorowsky has been criticised.
+Jodorowsky was criticised for these statements.
 Matt Brown of Screen Anarchy wrote that "it's easier to wall off a certain type of criminality behind the buffer of time—sure, Alejandro Jodorowsky is on the record in his book on the making of the film as having raped Mara Lorenzo while making El Topo—though he later denied it—but nowadays he's just that hilarious old kook from Jodorowsky's Dune!"
 Emmet Asher-Perrin of Tor.com called Jodorowsky "an artist who condones rape as a means to an end for the purpose of creating art.
 A man who seems to believe that rape is something that women 'need' if they can't accept male sexual power on their own".
 Jude Doyle of Elle wrote that Jodorowsky "has been teasing the idea of an unsimulated rape scene in his cult classic film El Topo for decades ... though he's elsewhere described the unsimulated sex in that scene as consensual", and went on to state that the quote "has not endangered his status as an avant-garde icon".

 On 26 June 2017, Jodorowsky released a statement on his Facebook account in response to the question: "Did you rape an actress during the filming of El Topo?"
 The following excerpts are from said statement:

+In July of 2016, Jodorowsky sparked controversy on Twitter when he posted a tweet stating:

+This message provoked negative reactions across the site, with one user replying: "I was raped as a child.
+Now, despite loving my partner, I still cannot pleasure him.", to which Jodorowsky replied:

+Jodorowsky proceeded to delete this reply afterwards, stating: